Ethiopian Airlines Flight 961: Fate of the passengers and crew

 The rest of the passengers originated in Addis Ababa.

 Of the 175 passengers and crew members, 125 were killed, including the three hijackers.
 According to the accident report, all six surviving crew members and 38 passengers received serious injuries, two passengers received minor injuries, and four passengers received no injuries.
 One passenger, an Ethiopian, was identified as a child on the manifest; this passenger was among the dead.

-Many of the passengers survived the initial crash, but they had disregarded or did not hear Leul's warning not to inflate their life jackets inside the aircraft, causing them to be pushed against the ceiling of the fuselage by the inflated life jackets when water flooded in.
+Many of the passengers survived the initial crash, but they had disregarded, did not understand, or did not hear Leul's warning not to inflate their life jackets inside the aircraft, causing them to be pushed against the ceiling of the fuselage by the inflated life jackets when water flooded in.
 Unable to escape, they drowned.
 An estimated 60 to 80 passengers, strapped to their seats, presumably drowned.

 Leul and Yonas both survived.
 For his actions, Leul was awarded the Flight Safety Foundation Professionalism in Flight Safety Award.

 Notable passengers

 Among those killed was Mohamed Amin, a wartime photojournalist and publisher of Selamta, Ethiopian Airlines' in-flight magazine.
 He was believed to be standing near the entrance to the cockpit arguing or negotiating with the hijacker presumed to be guarding the cockpit during the final moments of the flight.

 Franklin Huddle, the U.S. Consul General of Bombay at the time, and his wife both survived the crash.
 Huddle said that he chose to fly on Ethiopian Airlines while planning a safari trip to Kenya because of the airline's reputation; it was one of the few airlines in Africa to have Federal Aviation Administration certification.
 Huddle wanted a flight during the day, reasoning that flying during the day was "safer".
 He credits his and his wife's survival to a last-minute upgrade to business class.

+CIA operative Leslianne Shedd was killed in the crash.
+A survivor saw her helping other passengers, including an elderly Ethiopian woman, put on their life vests.
+She was given a star on the CIA Memorial Wall.